Agaber90/Golang-working-with-RabbitMQ/README.md

 In order to present all findings, we need another service to restructure the provided data.

-This second service will listen to the queue and restructure all messages into the required format.
+This second service (worker) will listen to the queue and restructure all messages into the required format.

 **Example Input Structure**